Cider press. Own cider production business. How to make cider carbonated

 • rescue parachutes.

-It takes 20 seconds to transform from a ground vehicle into an airplane.
+It takes 20 seconds to transform from ground transport to airplane.

 Price

 Little is known about her.
-But, it is clear that you will have to lay out a lot of money.
+But it is clear that you will have to shell out a lot of money.
 According to rumors, this is at least 300 thousand euros.
-Indeed, a lot.
-With this money you can buy your own two-seater helicopter or a comfortable 5-seater aircraft.
+Indeed, quite a lot.
+With this money you can buy your own two-seat helicopter or a 5-seat comfortable airplane.

 Characteristics

-The car that can fly is named AeroMobil 3.0.
-His Rotax 192 engine has a capacity of 100 "horses".
-Thanks to the power unit on the track, the maximum speed can reach 160 km / h, in the sky - 200.
-But, for take-off, you need to have 250 meters of a flat and free road, for landing you can limit yourself to 50 m.
+The car that can fly is called AeroMobil 3.0.
+Its Rotax 192 engine has a power of 100 horsepower.
+Thanks to the power unit, the maximum speed on the highway can reach 160 km/h, in the sky - 200.
+But for takeoff you need to have 250 meters of flat and clear road, for landing you can limit yourself to 50 m.

 • width, in cm – 2200;